-(a) Lease of City property for development.
-The provisions of this division shall apply to all projects on property leased by the City to any person for development of the property by that person or any other authorized person.
+- (a) Lease of city property for development.
+The provisions of this division shall apply to all projects on property leased by the city to any person for development of the property by that person or any other authorized person. - (b) Projects under tax increment financing.
+The tax increment financing commission shall adopt an affirmative action program and a minority and women's business enterprise program that is consistent with the city's affirmative action program and minority and women's business enterprise program, as determined by the director of human relations, and that applies to all projects financed in whole or in part by tax increment financing as that term is used in RSMo § 99.800 et seq.
+All redevelopment agreements between the tax increment financing commission and a redeveloper must contain MBE/WBE goals and workforce utilization goals which are approved by the director and which are applicable to 100 percent of all redevelopment project costs, identified within a tax increment financing plan approved by the city council.
+For purposes of this subsection, the "city's affirmative action program" and "minority and women's business enterprise program" shall have the same meaning as used in this article.
+Developer's utilization plan must be approved by director prior to the tax increment financing commission reimbursing developer from tax increment financing funds.

-- (b) Projects under tax increment financing.
-The tax increment financing commission shall adopt the City's affirmative action program and the City's minority and women's business enterprise program that is consistent with the City's affirmative action program and minority and women's business enterprise program, and that applies to all projects financed in whole or in part by tax increment financing as that term is used in RSMo § 99.800 et seq.
-All redevelopment agreements between the tax increment financing commission and a Developer must contain Goals and workforce utilization goals which are approved by the Boards and which are applicable to 100 percent of all redevelopment project costs identified within a tax increment financing plan approved by the City council.
-For purposes of this subsection, the City's "affirmative action program" and "minority and women's business enterprise program" shall have the same meaning as used in this division. - (c) Projects under tax abatement entities.
-All corporations organized under RSMo § 353.010 et seq. for the purpose of redevelopment within the City limits, land clearance for redevelopment authority with an area of operation within the City, enhanced enterprise zone boards with an area of operation within the City and planned industrial expansion authority for the City shall adopt an affirmative action program and a minority and women's business enterprise program that is consistent with the City's affirmative action program and minority and women's business enterprise program, and that applies to all projects receiving City tax abatement in whole or in part.
+(c) Projects under tax abatement entities.
+All corporations organized under RSMo § 353.010 et seq. for the purpose of redevelopment within the city limits, land clearance for redevelopment authority with an area of operation within the city and planned industrial expansion authority for the city shall adopt an affirmative action program and a minority and women's business enterprise program that is consistent to the city's affirmative action program and minority and women's business enterprise program, as determined by the director of human relations, and that applies to all projects receiving city tax abatement in whole or in part.